Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-A portion of Social Security retirement, disability and other benefits are subject to federal income tax if your overall income exceeds a cap the U.S. government sets.
-Nine states also tax some or all of their residents’ Social Security benefits: Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, Vermont and West Virginia.
+A portion of Social Security retirement, disability and other benefits is subject to federal income tax if your overall income exceeds a cap the U.S. government sets.
+Eight states also tax some residents’ Social Security income: Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah and Vermont.

 State policies on taxing benefits vary widely.
-Some follow the federal rules for determining how much of a beneficiary’s Social Security income is taxable: none for people with provisional income below $25,000 for a single filer and $32,000 for a couple filing jointly, up to 85 percent at higher income levels.
-(Provisional income is adjusted gross income, or AGI, plus tax-exempt interest income, plus one-half of Social Security benefit income.)
+Some follow the federal rules for determining how much of a beneficiary’s Social Security income is taxable: none for people with provisional income below $25,000 for a single filer and $32,000 for a couple filing jointly, and up to 85 percent at higher income levels.

 Colorado

-Coloradans ages 65 and older can fully deduct Social Security benefits from their state income.
+Coloradans age 65 and older can fully deduct Social Security benefits from their state income.

 For more information, contact the Colorado Department of Revenue.